huggingbench/huggingbench/README.md

 This was started as a hobby project to learn & explore various HF models and respective model servers.
 It is still in early days and might be 🐞.
 Please stay tuned as we continue to improve the tool.
 We are happy to get your feedback so feel free to report problems, wishes, etc..

+## Current limitations

+* All runs locally using Docker containers
+* No accuracy checks are performed on converted models
+* No support for external dataset when calibrating models
+* Models and configs are stored on a local drive

+We are plannig to remove above limitations.

 # 📋 Requirements